TOP 5 BEGINNER SONGS ON GUITAR

 - Instantly recognisable

-- Great simple strumming pattern all the way through which is used in countless other songs
+- Great simple strumming pattern all the way through which is used in countless

 - Makes use of 5 simple open chords

 - Challenges your finger movements to change between a good variety of chords

 - Once the chords are memorised and the strumming pattern is ingrained, you